JoeyDon/vue-locator/README.md

 # Vue-Navigator

-This extension helps you to move within HTML/CSS/JS much quicker
+This extension helps you to move to HTML/CSS/JS much quicker in the same page.

 ## Key features